Educational software: Courseware

 "Courseware" is a term that combines the words 'course' with 'software'.
 It was originally used to describe additional educational material intended as kits for teachers or trainers or as tutorials for students, usually packaged for use with a computer.
 The term's meaning and usage has expanded and can refer to the entire course and any additional material when used in reference an online or 'computer formatted' classroom.
 Many companies are using the term to describe the entire "package" consisting of one 'class' or 'course' bundled together with the various lessons, tests, and other material needed.
 The courseware itself can be in different formats: some are only available online, such as Web pages, while others can be downloaded as PDF files or other types of document.
 Many forms of educational technology are now covered by the term courseware.
 Most leading educational companies solicit or include courseware with their training packages.

 Classroom aids

 Some educational software is designed for use in school classrooms.
 Typically such software may be projected onto a large whiteboard at the front of the class and/or run simultaneously on a network of desktop computers in a classroom.
 The most notable are SMART Boards that use SMART Notebook to interact with the board which allows the use of pens to digitally draw on the board.
 This type of software is often called classroom management software.
 While teachers often choose to use educational software from other categories in their IT suites (e.g. reference works, children's software), a whole category of educational software has grown up specifically intended to assist classroom teaching.
+'Wordshark', for example, was first released in the mid nineties with multi-sensory games to support students learning to read and spell.
 Branding has been less strong in this category than in those oriented towards home users.
 Software titles are often very specialized and produced by various manufacturers, including many established educational book publishers.